Summer, Fall, Spring, Academic Year

 For more information on local transportation options and some very helpful, must read, information before you go - please look at Visit Seoul's Transportation Guide and Seoul's Metropolitan Rapid Transit Corp Home Site for the Subway.

-This program is open to all UI students who are in both good academic and also disciplinary standing.
-Applicants must also meet the minimum cumulative GPA of 2.5.
-No knowledge of Korean language is necessary.
+This program is open to UI students who are in both good academic and non-academic (disciplinary) standing.
+Students must have at least sophomore standing by the time of participating in the exchange.
+Applicants must also meet the minimum cumulative GPA of 2.50.

 The number of participants is limited by reciprocity in the numbers to be exchanged.
 Meeting the minimum requirements for eligibility does not guarantee acceptance into the program.
 The final decision on admissions rests with the University of Seoul.